Why Proper Pool Closing Is Essential

 Customer Responsibilities at and After Pool Closing

 While our team handles every technical detail of winterizing your pool, there are a few key steps customers need to take to ensure a smooth service and reliable protection all season long.
-Customers are responsible for a few important pool closing steps:
+Customers are responsible for a few critical pool closing steps:

-- Power Access: A reliable and visible power source must be available for the technicians.
+• Power Access: A reliable and visible power source must be available for the technicians.
 If not, the appointment will need to be rescheduled.

-- Cover Maintenance: After closing, customers must monitor solid covers and prevent more than 2–3 inches of water, ice, or debris from accumulating.
+• Cover Maintenance: After closing, customers must monitor solid covers and prevent more than 2–3 inches of water, ice, or debris from accumulating.
 TSPS is not responsible for cover collapse or damage caused by neglect.

-- Equipment and Accessibility: Essential equipment (such as O-rings, gaskets, plugs, pumps, filters, etc.) must be accessible on the day of service.
+• Equipment and Accessibility: Essential equipment (such as O-rings, gaskets, plugs, pumps, filters, etc.) must be accessible on the day of service.
 If not, additional visits will incur an hourly service charge.

-- Exclusions: Pool closing service does not include repairs to pool construction, landscaping, plumbing, or equipment unless specifically requested.
+• Exclusions: Pool closing service does not include repairs to pool construction, landscaping, plumbing, or equipment unless specifically requested.

-- Cover Condition: If the pool cover is already damaged, TSPS will inform the customer, but is not responsible for resulting issues.
+• Cover Condition: If the pool cover is already damaged, TSPS will inform the customer, but is not responsible for resulting issues.

 Following these steps ensures your pool remains protected throughout the harsh New England winter and avoids complications when it’s time to reopen in the spring.
+Learn more about the importance of following proper pool closing procedures in Connecticut

 Inspect Your Pool Cover Before It’s Time to Close